Shields (keelboat): Production

-The design was initially built by Cape Cod Shipbuilding, then by Chris-Craft Industries and by Hinckley Yachts in the United States.
-Today it is once again built by Cape Cod Shipbuilding and remains in production.
-A total of 220 boats have been produced.
+The design was initially built by Cape Cod Shipbuilding, then hulls numbers 32 to 189 by Chris-Craft Industries and hull numbers 190 to 200 by Hinckley Yachts in the United States.
+Today it is once again hull numbers 201 to 259 built by Cape Cod Shipbuilding and remains in production.
+5 hull numbers were assigned to boats that were built to replace the 5 Navy War College boats that had burned.

 Design

 The Shields is a racing keelboat, built predominantly of fiberglass, with teak wood trim, including teak coamings, toe-rails, handrails, the cockpit floor grating and the cockpit seats.
 It has a fractional sloop rig with aluminum spars.
 The hull has a spooned, raked stem; a sharply raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed modified long keel.
 There is no cabin.
 It displaces 4600 lb and carries 3080 lb of lead ballast.

 The boat has a draft of 4.75 ft with the standard keel.

 For sailing the design is equipped with a halyard winch console, with vertical cleats to secure the halyards.
 The design rules limit the adjustable backstay, the boom vang and the mainsheet to a maximum of an 8:1 mechanical advantage.
 A jib is used, but a genoa is not permitted under class rules.
 Buoyancy is provided by under-seat flotation compartments and fore and aft watertight bulkheads.
 A spinnaker of 360 sqft may be used.

 The current Cape Cod production boat has, as standard equipment, a 4:1 boom vang, 8:1 backstay and a 4:1 mainsheet traveler.
 Optional equipment includes a bilge pump, spinnaker and launch basket, Cunningham, a digital compass and a boat trailer for ground transportation.

 The design has a Portsmouth Yardstick DP-N racing average handicap of 83.8 (listed as "suspect").